UofSC experts: Environment, climate change and conservation

 Kealy Carter, a marketing clinical associate professor, is the director of a sustainability initiative for the Darla Moore School of Business.
 Her research focuses on ways companies can reduce their environmental impact or influence individuals to behave in more environmentally, socially responsible ways.
 Her recent research explores finding more environmentally friendly cement for infrastructure construction projects to reduce carbon dioxide emissions worldwide.
 To arrange an interview, contact Marjorie Riddle Duffie, firstname.lastname@example.org.

 Haylee Mercado, an associate professor in the Department of Sport and Entertainment Management, conducts research focused on facility sustainability, including design, green practices and corporate social responsibility.
 To arrange an interview, contact Allen Wallace, email@example.com.

 Agriculture and soil

-Research associate professor Robin "Buz" Kloot, a scientist and self-proclaimed soil health nut, is passionate about working directly with farmers on soil health projects that pull carbon out of the atmosphere, increase farm profits and reduce carbon emissions.
-His passion for soils has moved him into the roles of storytelling through video.
-His documentary “Under Cover Farmers” and his recent series on the “Science of Soil Health” and “The International Year of Soils" were produced with backing from farmers themselves.
+Research associate professor Robin "Buz" Kloot, a scientist passionate about soil health, is working directly with farmers on soil health projects that pull carbon out of the atmosphere, increase farm profits and reduce carbon emissions.
+His documentary “Under Cover Farmers” and his recent video series on the “Science of Soil Health” and “The International Year of Soils" were produced with backing from farmers themselves.
 To arrange an interview, contact Bryan Gentry, firstname.lastname@example.org.